timescale/pgai/docs/openai.md

 ## Advanced examples

-This page gives you more in-depth AI examples using pgai.
-In these examples, you will use pgai to embed, moderate, and summarize git commit history.
+In the next examples, you will use pgai to embed, moderate, and summarize git commit history.

 - [Load the sample data]() - add git commit history sample data to your database
 - [Embedding]() - generate an [embedding](https://platform.openai.com/docs/guides/embeddings) for each git commit